matuteiglesias/journal/content/Dev/2025-03-06_Debugged_Webhook_and_API_Integration_Issues.md

 **🕒 03:00–06:30**
 **🏷️ Labels**: Debugging, Webhook, API, Langflow, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to debug and resolve issues related to the Webhook component and its integration with the [[API]], ensuring proper data handling and payload structure.
+The primary goal of this session was to debug and resolve issues related to the Webhook component and its [[integration]] with the [[API]], ensuring proper data handling and payload structure.

 ### Key Activities
 - **[[Debugging]] Silent Webhook Component**: Initiated a structured approach to diagnose why the Webhook component was not printing logs by adding debug prints and checking [[API]] responses.